 How to turn your Bluetooth headphones to ‘Pairing Mode’

 This sometimes differs depending on your headphones’ brand and model.
+For example, Taotronics SoundLiberty 79 only needs you to open the charging case while other headphones require you to press and hold specific buttons.
 But, most Bluetooth headphones follow these simple steps:

 - Locate your headphones’ Bluetooth pairing button.
 Some headphones have a dedicated button for this while others make use of the power button.
 To be sure, please consult your headphones’ manual.